graph-thinking/GraphThinkingJourney/README.md

 # initiation to Graph Thinking

 This course is intended to be a base for a graph thinking journey.
-It covers an introduction to learn to solve problems with graphs, followed by ans analytics part and a product ready one.
+It covers an [introduction to learn to solve problems with graphs](./initiationGraphThinking/README.md), followed by an [analytics part](./graphAnalytics/README.md) and a [product ready one](./bigGraphAnalytics/README.md).